n-core/Tectonic-Map-Script/version archive/how to install.txt

 Instructions:

 You can either
-- Copy and Paste the 'Maps' and 'Text' folder to 'My Documents/My Games/Sid Meier's Civilization 5/' folder
+- Copy the 'Maps' and 'Text' folders and to 'My Documents/My Games/Sid Meier's Civilization 5/' folder

 Or,
 - Copy the 'Tectonic Map Script.civ5mod' file to 'My Documents/My Games/Sid Meier's Civilization 5/MODS' folder